The Nuclear Renaissance

 The 1986 Chernobyl disaster marked the nadir of public support for nuclear power.
 However, this tragedy underscored the reason for high standards of design and construction required in the West.
 It could never have been licensed outside the Soviet Union, incompetent plant operators exacerbated the problem, and partly through Cold War isolation, there was no real safety culture.
 The global cooperation in sharing operating experience and best practices in safety culture as a result of the accident has been of benefit worldwide.
 The nuclear industry’s safety record over the next 25 years helped restore public faith in nuclear power, though the multiple-reactor Fukushima accident in 2011 brought his run of unrivalled safety to an end.
 Over this period, operating experience tripled, from about 4000 reactor-years to more than 14,500 reactor years (plus a similar total in the nuclear navies).
 But an objective look at the safety record, despite Fukushima, still shows it very favourably compared with any alternative.

 Another factor in public reassurance is the much smaller than anticipated public health effects of the Chernobyl accident.
 At the time some scientists predicted that tens of thousands would die as a result of the dispersal of radioactive material.
 In fact, according to the UN's Chernobyl Forum report, as of mid 2005, fewer than 60 deaths had been directly attributed to radiation from the disaster, and further deaths from cancer are uncertain.
-The human toll from Fukushima is no deaths from the nuclear accident and no serious radiation effects, but the inconvenience of evacuation has been massive, just as it was with Chernobyl.
+The human toll from Fukushima is no deaths from the nuclear accident and no serious radiation effects, but the stress of maintaining the evacuation has been massive, just as it was with Chernobyl.

 One of the criticisms often levelled against nuclear power is the alleged lack of strategy and provision for its long-lived wastes.
 It is argued that local communities would never be prepared to host a repository for such waste.
 However, experience has shown in Sweden and Finland, that with proper consultation and compensation, mostly in the form of long-term job prospects, communities are quite prepared to host repositories.
 Indeed in Sweden, two communities were competing to be selected as the site of the final repository.
-In fact, radioactive wastes, including those from the nuclear industry, are handled and managed responsibly in all countries, and there has never been any harm or hazard to anyone on account of those from nuclear power.
+In fact, radioactive wastes, including those from the nuclear industry, are handled and managed responsibly in all countries, and there has never been any harm or hazard to anyone on account of those from nuclear power, nor is any foreseeable.